Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Introduction

 \textbf{The challenge.} Detecting anomalies in multivariate time series can be challenging because anomalies do not usually appear as simple outliers.
 They often depend on context, involve multiple variables, and change over time.
 Anomalies only show up when we look at the timing and relationships between variables together.
 Real-world systems work across several timescales.
 Rapid changes, gradual shifts, daily or seasonal patterns, and long-term trends all exist and interact.
 Anomalies may affect one timescale while leaving others untouched.
 This means detection needs models that can understand multi-scale timing \cite{yang2023dcdetector}.
 The relationship between variables is also key.
 In many systems, the timing and synchronisation of sensor values matter more than the individual values themselves \cite{maleki2016development}.
 For instance, in rotating machinery, vibration signals from different components should stay in sync during normal operation.
 Small changes in this timing can signal mechanical failure, even if the vibrations remain within normal limits \cite{hu2022intelligent}.
 Because of these factors, it is not enough to depend on slight changes or simple distance measures.
 Additionally, operational data is often noisy and changes over time.
 Variance levels can shift between different states, and unusual but harmless setups are common.
 A method that mistakes this variability for anomalies will trigger false alarms, while one that overlooks it might miss real failures.
 Therefore, the main challenge is to create anomaly detection systems that are sensitive to small changes yet strong enough to handle normal variability, while also being suitable for large-scale use.
+In practice, several additional issues remain unresolved: (i) labelled anomalies are scarce and often incomplete, which limits supervised calibration and makes evaluation sensitive to assumptions; (ii) detectors must be robust to noise, missing or corrupted channels, and benign distribution shifts without producing alarm fatigue; and (iii) decisions must be interpretable so practitioners can validate alarms and diagnose root causes, especially when operating conditions evolve over time.